mongogis/GeOctopus/README.md

 what is algorithmic algebra?
 ==================
-algorithmic algebra is a novel theory built to use algebra operators to organize algorithms so that distributed and parallel processing procedures can be easily cope with.
+algorithmic algebra is a novel theory built to use algebra operators for organizing algorithms so that distributed and parallel processing procedures can be easily cope with.

 Architecture
 ============